Gereon Krahforst: Life and work

-In 1985, at the age of 12, Krahforst became organist at St Martin, Kirchsahr (Ahrweiler district); from 1989, he regularly played organ substitutes at Bonn Minster and St Josef, Bonn-Beuel.
+In 1985, at the age of 12, Krahforst became an organist at St Martin, Kirchsahr (Ahrweiler district); from 1989, he regularly played organ substitutes at Bonn Minster and St Josef, Bonn-Beuel.
 In 1993-1997, while studying church music, he often substituted for his organ professor Clemens Ganz at Cologne Cathedral; in 1998, he was briefly organist at St. Aposteln in Frankfurt.
 He received his first prestigious position in 1998 at the Kreuzbergkirche (Bonn), where he performed the complete organ works of Bach in 16 concerts in 2000.
 In 2000, he became organist and cantor at the Basilica of St Vitus, Mönchengladbach as well as the main parish church there St Mariä Himmelfahrt; there too he again recorded Bach's complete organ works.
 At the end of 2001, he moved to the Minden Cathedral as cathedral organist and choir director.
 In 2001, he also held a lectureship in organ improvisation at the Hochschule für Musik Detmold.
 In 2003, he was finally appointed cathedral organist at the Paderborn Cathedral.
 In 2004, he also took up a position as lecturer in organ and organ improvisation at the Hochschule für Musik, Theater und Medien Hannover.
-In 2011, he relocated to Marbella in Andalusia, as organist at the Iglesia de la Encarnación - his family has had a second home there since 1987.
+In 2011, he relocated to Marbella in Andalusia, as an organist at the Iglesia de la Encarnación - his family has had a second home there since 1987.
 In 2012, he moved to the US and became Cathedral Organist, Associate Director of Sacred Music, and artistic director of the International Organ Concert Series at the Cathedral Basilica of St. Louis (Missouri); there he taught several times for the American Guild of Organists.
-In 2014, he returned to Germany and first worked as cantor at St. Lutwinus in Mettlach.
+In 2014, he returned to Germany and first worked as a cantor at St. Lutwinus in Mettlach.
 In 2015, he finally returned to his old home by being appointed abbey organist and artistic director of the International Organ Concerts at the Maria Laach Abbey.
 Since January 2017, he has been a part-time committee member of the artistic planning group for the Organ Weeks Rheinland-Pfalz at the Ministry of Culture, Education and Research in Mainz, and since 2018 he has also been organist and custodian of the great organ at the Rhein-Mosel-Halle in Koblenz and artistic director of the Bonn Organ Festival; since 2019, he has been working, also part-time, as church musician in the Plaidt parish association, where, among other things, the valuable historic Keates organ of the parish church of St. Kastor in Andernach-Miesenheim is among his instruments.

 In addition to the International Laach Organ Concerts and the Saturday organ matinées he founded, he is artistically in charge of the International Organ Weeks Rhineland-Palatinate and the organ concerts on the oldest playable organ in Rhineland-Palatinate in the former monastery church St. Leodegar in Niederehe, and in 2019, the "Music for Sunday" concerts he founded at the Basilica St. Severus in Boppard and another concert series in Boppard-Buchholz.